KieranHastingsIW/NEMSGuaranteedSubscriber/README.md

 # GuaranteedSolaceSubscriber

-A simple java application that can be used as a subscriber using the JCSMP Solace native API
+A simple java application that can be used as a subscriber using the JCSMP Solace native API.

-## Prerequisits
+## Prerequisites

     Maven version 3.9.4
     Java 17